Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

 \subsubsection{Domain Walls and Twists}

 A second type of defect arises from considering boundaries between two copies of the same code.
-Such boundaries are referred to as (transparent, gapped) domain walls.
-Unlike code boundaries, they do not absorb excitations, but instead may transform them from one type of excitation into another.
-They may be introduced by applying a restriction of a locality-preserving logical operator to a region of the code.
+Such boundaries are referred to as domain walls.
+Unlike code boundaries, they can be transparent, meaning they do not absorb topological excitations, but instead may transform them from one type of topological excitation into another.
+They may be introduced by applying a restricted locality-preserving logical operator to a region of the code.
 Domain walls in a $D$-dimensional code may be $k$-dimensional for any $k$ such that $1\leq k<D$ \cite{Yoshida,Webster}.

 As a simple example of a domain wall, consider the two dimensional colour code.
-This has stabilisers that are generated by products of $X$ operators and products of $Z$ operators around each plaquette of the lattice \cite{ColourCode}.
-It thus clearly has a symmetry under qubit-wise Hadarmard operators that interchange $X$ and $Z$ operators.
-If this symmetry is applied to some compact region of the code, then the result is a gapped boundary around the boundary of the region -- a domain wall.
-This boundary is a defect since some but not all of the qubits in the support of stabilisers that lie along it are acted on by the symmetry.
+A set of local stabilizer generators of this code are given by products of $X$ operators and products of $Z$ operators around each plaquette of the lattice \cite{ColourCode}.
+The two dimensional colour code possesses a symmetry given by the action of the Hadamard operator, which interchanges $X$ and $Z$ operators, on all qubits.
+If this symmetry is applied to some compact region of the code, then the result is a gapped boundary around this region -- a domain wall.
+This boundary is a defect, since some but not all of the qubits in the support of stabilisers that lie along it are acted on by the symmetry.
 This means that these stabilisers will have a different structure after the symmetry has been applied from stabilisers in the rest of the code, and so the symmetry breaks the translational invariance of the code.
 Excitations that cross this domain wall are transformed in accordance with the symmetry applied to the interior region.
 For example, in the two dimensional colour code with Hadamard symmetry, $e$ and $m$ excitations correspond to $Z$ and $X$ type errors respectively.
 These excitations are thus interchanged upon crossing the wall into the region where $Z$ and $X$ have been interchanged.

-As described so far, however, domain walls do not allow for the condenstation of excitations.
-Such condensation is made possible by terminating domain walls in boundaries of their own; topological defects referred to as twists.
-For details on how to construct such twists, we refer readers to the procedure presented in \cite{BarkeshliTheory2}.
+As described so far, however, domain walls do not allow for the condensation of excitations, and so do not qualify as topological defects by our definition.
+Such condensation is made possible by terminating domain walls at boundaries of their own.
+Such domain wall boundaries form a type of topological defect, called twists.
+For details on how to construct such twists, we refer readers to the procedure presented in Ref.~\cite{BarkeshliTheory2}.